Leogendra/Pixels-Visualiser/DOCS.md

 ## Most frequent words

 This lists the most frequent words from notes and provides search/filter options.
+Note that all accents are ignored to improve matching (e.g., "café" and "cafe" are treated the same).

 Options:
 - `Minimum count (n)`: only show words that appear at least `n` times.